3,000 Miles

 Feature Articles

-“I really like to challenge myself and think it’s important to.
-My mum wasn’t so impressed when I first told her, but I managed to persuade her eventually.
+His plan drew mixed reactions.
+“My mum wasn’t so impressed when I first told her, but I managed to persuade her eventually,” he said.

-“I didn’t realise I was going to be the youngest person to ever cross an ocean solo until I started doing a bit of digging, because others who had done it had broken some records.
+Haitzmann didn’t initially set out to break records.
+“I didn’t realise I was going to be the youngest person to ever cross an ocean solo until I started doing a bit of digging… it wasn’t why I did it, but that did help push me along during the row.”

 Awards